 Before you can deploy an application using Octopus, you will need to bundle all of the executables, DLL's, configuration files, installation scripts, and anything else the application needs to run into a package.
-Octopus standardizes on the NuGet package format, a popular ZIP-based file format from Microsoft used in Visual Studio.
-There are a few reasons for this:

-NuGet packages are kept in package repositories.
+Packages are kept in package repositories.
 A repository can be as simple as a file share, or it could be a dedicated server.
 For more information, see the section on choosing a package repository.

 What's in a package?

 Octopus expects your NuGet package to contain all of the files needed to run the application when it is deployed (along with any scripts needed for deployment, and any configuration transformation files).